psobczyk/admixedMOSGWA/README.txt

 Further useful options:

 [single_marker]
-chi_square		boolean		whether to use χ²-test in the single marker phase cochran_armitage	boolean		whether to use Cochran-Armitage test in the single marker phase
+chi_square		boolean		whether to use chi square-test in the single marker phase cochran_armitage	boolean		whether to use Cochran-Armitage test in the single marker phase

 [model_selection]